davidjguinane/django-blog/README.md

 #### Installing Git ####

-Git will be used for version control of the Umanity software.
+Git will be used for version control of the software.
 If you have Git installed, you can check your current version with the following command:

 	$ git --version